EASS-HIT-PART-A-2024-CLASS-IV/my_chat_gpt/README.md

     ```shell
     docker-compose up -d --build
     ```
-  *in .env variables change mongodb_server=localhost to mongodb_server=mongodb if you are using docker-compose.*
+  *in .env variables change mongodb_server=mongodb to mongodb_server=localhost if you running it locally.

 ### Start just the Backend
 Just the FastApi server.
 You must start mongodb server, redis server first.
 Change the username and password uri in the .env file above.